 After seeing the animals, get your adrenaline going on the zipline course, solve a puzzle in an escape room, or experience the feeling of flight at the Superflight a wind tunnel.
 Jungle Island is included on some Miami city tours; purchase a Go Miami Card to see Jungle Island and other attractions, like the Miami Seaquarium, for one discounted price.

 - Jungle Island is popular with families and animal lovers.

 - Pre-book attractions like animal encounters and Superflight.

 - Remember to bring sunscreen, a hat, sunglasses, and plenty of water.

 - The park offers a cafe, a gift shop, and limited on-site parking.

-Jungle Island sits on the north side of MacArthur Causeway, which connects downtown Miami with South Beach.
-To get here, take I-95 to I-395 east (MacArthur Causeway).
-Make a right on Parrot Jungle Trail, which is the first exit after the bridge.
-If you have kids, consider combining a visit to Jungle Island with the Miami Children's Museum, which is located nearby.
+Jungle Island is located on the north side of the MacArthur Causeway, the stretch of road that connects downtown Miami to the barrier island of South Beach.
+To reach Jungle Island, take I-95 to I-395 east (MacArthur Causeway) and turn right on Parrot Jungle Trail, the first exit.

 When to Get There

 Jungle Island is open year round a is a popular attraction in all seasons.
 The park is slowest during the summer months, when temperatures and humidity levels climb.
 Visit on a weekday to avoid crowds.